What is CSR in Business & Why Does it Matter to Employees?

 Social Responsibility:

 Often referred to as the ethical or people pillar.
-This is rooted in the organization acting in a fair and ethical manner.
-Often the social pillar is about the company complying with legislation regarding human rights working conditions, and issues relating to discrimination.
+This is rooted in the organization acting fairly and ethically.
+Often, the social pillar is about the company complying with legislation regarding human rights, working conditions, and issues relating to discrimination.
 Internally, it looks at creating a positive working environment, diversity, inclusion, professional development, and safety.
-This pillar also looks at the community or external stakeholders that the company has indirect contact with.
-This relationship is not a business endeavor; it, however, takes into account the general well-being of the stakeholder.
+This pillar also looks at the community or external stakeholders the company has indirect contact with.
+This relationship is not a business endeavor; it, however, takes into account the general well-being of the stakeholders.
 Social responsibility often looks like:

 • Fair treatment of customers across all demographics

-• Employees were treated positively with fair pay and benefits in excess of the mandated minimums.
+• Employees were treated positively with fair pay and benefits over the mandated minimums.

 • Usage of varying vendors that cover a diverse subset of the population.

-• Do not harm external stakeholders; listen to their concerns and respond respectfully to them.
+• Do not harm external stakeholders; listen to their concerns and respond respectfully.

 Economic Responsibility:

-The finance or profit pillar in CSR is key to making sure that other pillars can operate.
+The finance or profit pillar in CSR is key to ensuring other pillars can operate.
 It is not solely about making a profit, it focuses on business sustainability and resilience.
-This makes sure that the organization has solid foundations and can survive the challenges and adversity that may occur.
+This ensures that the organization has solid foundations and can survive the challenges and adversity.
 Economic responsibility also includes supporting the local economy.
 Economic responsibility often refers to:

 • Research and development for new sustainable products.